pockerman/cuberl/examples/rl/rl_example_13/rl_example_13.md

 The environment type is a standard argument for all RL solvers in ```cuberl```.
 The policy type represents the PyTorch model that we will use.
-It should expose an ```act``` function that has the following signature
+Specifically, it should expose an ```act``` function that has the following signature

 ```
 template<typename StateTp>